-The present findings are in agreement with Bhute et al. (2012), who reported a significant negative correlation of aphid population with rainfall.
-Similar peak incidence between 39th and 46th SMW was also reported by Soujanya et al. (2010).
-Likewise, Khedkar and Kabre (2020) observed highest aphid activity during October to mid-November.
+The present findings are in agreement with Bhute et al. (2012), who reported that there is a significant negative correlation of aphid population with rainfall.
+Similar peak incidence between 39th and 46th SMW was also reported by Soujanya et al. (2010Khedkar and Kabre (2020) observed highest aphid activity during October to mid-November.
 Mohapatra (2008) also reported a negative effect of rainfall on aphid population.

-Table 2 Correlation of rainfall with major pests of cotton and their natural enemies
+Table 2 : Correlation of rainfall with major pests of cotton and their natural enemies